gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 error: Invalid URL: connect://[127.0.0.1]gdbserver.3312f5
 ```

 Most of the time, the `Invalid URL` error appears.
-It is not critical but prevents the next commands in the script from executing automatically.
-To work around this, I defined aliases `a1`, `a2`, `a3`, and `a4` to quickly run these commands manually:
+This looks like a bug, but it's not critical, it just prevents the next commands in the script from executing automatically.
+To work around this, there are the aliases `a1`, `a2`, `a3`, and `a4` to quickly run these commands manually:

 ```console
 (lldb) a1